What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Semi-Generation Based DBB (DBB-SG)

 In summary, the findings suggest that bias patterns vary across models when evaluated using the semi-generation format, indicating that different models exhibit distinct biases under generative conditions.
-Additionally, it is important to note that HBB-SG results cannot be directly compared to the HBB results due to fundamental methodological differences.
-A direct comparison would require further investigation, which we include the discussion in Section~\ref{sec:limit} and plan to conduct in future work.
+Additionally, it is important to note that DBB-SG results cannot be directly compared to the DBB results due to fundamental methodological differences.
+As discussed in Limitations, a direct comparison requires further investigation, which we plan to pursue in future work.
 Moreover, the generative approach is expected to introduce greater bias, as it more closely resembles natural language usage in real-world scenarios.